-This is to certify that all the information and commitments in this Initial Environmental Examination (IEE) Checklist Report are accurate and complete to the best of my knowledge.

-By the authority vested in me by the (Company Name) as (Position/Designation), I hereby commit to ensure implementation of all commitments, mitigating measures and monitoring requirements indicated in this IEE Checklist Report as well as the following:
+This is to certify that all the informat Examination (IEE) Checklist Report are accurate a ion and commitments in this Initial Environmental and complete to the best of my knowledge.
+By the authority vested in me by the (Company Name) as(Position/Designation) , I hereby commit to ensure implementation of all commitments, indicated in this IEE Checklist Report as well as the 6969 (Toxic Substances and Haza 1990), R.A.
+No. 9003 (Ecological S financial obligations.
+I hereby bind myself to answer any pen misrepresentation or failure to state material inform alty that may be imposed arising from any nation in this IEE Checklist.
+In witness whereof, I hereby set my hand this day of at NAME OF PROPONENT HEAD Signature Position Company Name day of 201, affiant exhibiting his/her Community Tax Certificate No issued at on Doc No Page No Book No Series of

-Conform to pertinent provisions of applicable environmental laws e.g., R.A.
-No. 6969 (Toxic Substances and Hazardous and Nuclear Wastes Control Act of 1990), R.A.
-No. 9003 (Ecological Solid Waste Management Act of 2000), R.A.
-No. 9275 (Philippine Clean Water Act of 2004), and R.A.
-No. 8749 (Philippine Clean Air Act of 1999).

-- Abide and conform to LGU development plan and guidelines. - · Promptly pay local taxes and other financial obligations. - · Regularly submit reports to concerned agencies.

-I hereby bind myself to answer any penalty that may be imposed arising from any misrepresentation or failure to state material information in this IEE Checklist.

-In witness whereof, I hereby set my hand this \\\\ day of \\\\\ at

-NAME OF PROPONENT HEAD

-Signature

-Position

-Company Name

-SUBSCRIBED AND SWORN TO befor e me this day of 201, affiant exhibiting his/her Community Tax Certificate No. issued at on

-Doc No

-Page No.

-Book No.

-Series of

-Annex A-2

-Template of Project Description Report (Sub-Project Vitas Pumping Station) for securing the Certificate of Non-Coverage from DENR-EMB
+Annex A-2 Template of Project Description Report (Sub-Project Vitas Pumping Station) for securing the Certificate of Non-Coverage from DENR-EMB

 1. Name of Project VITAS PUMPING STATION

 2. Project

-Location Street/Sitio/Barangay Zone/Classification (i.e. industrial, residential)
+Location Street/Sitio/Barangay Zone/Classification n (i.e. industrial,

+residential)

-Honorio Lopez Blvd., Tond 0 Utility Zone
+Honorio Lopez Blvd., Tondo Utility Zone

+City/Municipality Province Region

-City/Municipality Manila Province Metro Manila a Region NCR
+Manila Metro Manila a .
+NCR

-3. Proponent Name METROPOLITAN MANILA DEVELOPMENT AUTHORITY
+3. Proponent Name METROPOLITAN MANILA DEVELOPME NT AUTHORITY

-4. Proponent Address EDSA corner Orense St., Guadalupe Nuevo, Makati City
+4. Proponent Address EDSA corner Orense St., Gu uadalupe Nuev vo, Makati City

 5. Contact Name Designation

 Person Corazon T. Jimenez General Manager

-6. Proponent Means of Landline No 882-0927 Fax No
+6. Proponent Landline No Fax No

+Means of 882-0927

 Contact Mobile No Email

+7 Drainet Tyme/ Dumping station for flood so ntral

-7. Project Type/ Undertaking Pumping station for flood control
+7. Project Type/ Undertaking Pumping station for flood co TILIOI

-8. Project Size Fill up only relevant parameters
+8. Project Size Fill up only relevant paramet ers

-• Capacity/Others Space Allocation/A Area
+Capacity/Others Space Allocation/ Area

-(i.e. MW, m3, heads) 32 c um/sec (i.e. km, ha, sqm)
+(i.e. MW, m3, heads) 32 c :um/sec (i.e. km, ha, sqm)

 (pumping capacity)

-578 ha (drainage area)
+578 ha (drainage a rea)

-Quantity to be Processed Others:

-(i.e. MT of raw material) NA
+Quantity to be Processed (i.e. MT of raw material) NA Others:

+Production Rate INA

 (i.e. MT/year) NA

-9. Description Vitas Pumping Station is ser ving several b parangays in the Tond to District in the City
+9. Description Vitas Pumping Station is ser ving several h l parangays in the Tong On District in the City

-of Project of Manila.
-The total catchme ent area is abo out 578 hectares.
-Th ne pumping station
+ļ . of Project of Manila.
+The total catchme

-Activities (i.e. the reinvesses the number er 1994 and v vas completed in Dec ember 1997.
-During
+Activities (i.e. was constructed in Septemb

+during pre- the rainy season, the pumpir

-construction while during the dry season the average d ected about 5 cu.m. o or garbage per day
+construction, while during the dry season the average g arbage collected is 1 cu.m per day.

-operation and Collected garbage is dispose and to the Navo arbaye collected is i The proposed
+operation and Collected garbage is dispose ed to the Navo otas Sanitary Landfill.
+The proposed

-abandonment rehabilitation and upgrading works are des scribed in the attache d Project
+abandonment rehabilitation and upgrading works are described in the attached Project ed Project

 ) Description.

-• Prepared/Submitted by: Concurred/Approv ved by:
+Prepared/Submitted by: Concurred/Approv ed by:

-Corazon T limona 7

-; Z
+Corazon T. Jimen ez

+-

 General Manager

-Signature over Printed Na ne Owner's Proponen nt's Signature over
+Signature over Printed Na me Owner's Proponer Printed Name nt's Signature over

-Printed Name -